Young people taking action to tackle loneliness

 Other sources of funding

-If you’re looking for funding for a youth social action project that doesn’t fit our criteria, check if one of the other #iwill match funders might be right for you.
+The Foundation is not currently open for grant applications.
+If you’re looking for funding for a youth social action project, check if one of the other #iwill match funders might be right for you.

 If you’re looking for funding for another type of local cause, you might be eligible to apply to the Co-op’s Local community fund.